 Renowned for creating innovative dog toys, this KONG Teething Stick is made from soft rubber to soothe puppy's gums and teeth.

-The strategically designed and patented Denta-Ridges also help to clean teeth and gums for to improve your puppy's dental hygiene.
+It's also worth mentioning that the strategically designed and patented ridges of the teething stick, help to clean teeth and gums so improve your puppy's dental hygiene.
+Win-win !

 LICKIMAT for Puppies

 The original lickimat for dogs is designed to reduce anxiety and engage and entertain your puppy through licking.

 The perfect boredom buster for your puppy, a lickimat should keep them enticed and keep their brain working.

 Simply shake the sprinkles onto the lickimat and watch them concentrate on trying to eat them.

 The sprinkles are crunchy dog biscuits crushed down to sand sized pieces ready for sprinkling so they're are an excellent accompaniment.

 We reviewed the different types of lickimat available, how to use them effectively and what foods you can use as toppers.
 Take a Look - Best Lick Mats for Dogs Guide

 With positive reinforcement, pups will learn that chewing and licking these is not only encouraged, but also a fun pastime to enjoy into adulthood.